-Fatou Wurie is an international development specialist with over a decade's worth of experience at the nexus of health, innovation and gender.
-She is founder of The Survivor Dream Project, a local nonprofit organization that provides holistic support to women and youth survivors of trauma in Sierra Leone.
-She currently works for UNICEF HQ on Innovative Solutions for Gender Equality
+Fatou Wurie is an international development specialist with over a decade worth of experience at the nexus of health, innovation and gender.
+She is founder of The Survivor Dream Project, a local nonprofit organization that advocates for pyschosocial support to women and youth survivors of trauma in Sierra Leone.
+She currently works at UNICEF Headquarters NY on global Innovative Solutions for reaching Gender Equality

-Fatou has spoken on a wide range of gender and health issues such as African women narratives, women's rights, sexual reproductive health and mental health, and has taken part in a number of speaking engagements like The Moth in NY, Boston and London, Delta Sigma Theta UN Days at the ECOSOC chambers, UNICEF's Innovation Summit in Helsinki, the Red Cross Humanitarian Conference in Geneva, the Oxford-Africa Conference as the Youth Keynote speaker, FORWARD UK.
+Fatou has spoken on a wide range of gender and health related issues such as African women narratives, women's rights, sexual reproductive health and mental health.
+She has taken part in a number of speaking engagements like The Moth in NY, Boston and London, Delta Sigma Theta UN Days at the ECOSOC chambers, UNICEF's Innovation Summit in Helsinki, the Red Cross Humanitarian Conference in Geneva, the Oxford-Africa Conference as the Youth Keynote speaker, FORWARD UK and others.
 She regularly represents her nonprofit organization at Diaspora workshops for humanitarian action and mobilization across Europe.

-Fatou is passionate about building human capital, especially that of people in the global south and women and girls.
+Fatou is passionate about building human capital, especially that of people from the global south, women and girls.
 An avid writer-blogger and photographer, Fatou considers herself an artist at heart.
-She uses her personal experiences as the source to curate audio and/or visual stories that speak to building global connections, journeying mental well being & documenting the empowerment of people of color.
+She uses her personal experiences as the source to create and curate audio and/or visual stories that speak to building global connections, African women's political participation and leadership; journeying mental well being and advocacy for better global women's health policies and interventions.